n1ru4l/graphql-live-query/.changeset/thin-papayas-cheat.md

 **BREAKING CHANGE** The API of `LiveQueryStore`.

 The `extractLiveQueryRootIdentifier` function was moved from `@n1ru4l/graphql-live-query` to `@n1ru4l/in-memory-live-query-store`, as it is an implementation detail of the `InMemoryLiveQueryStore`.
 The implementation could differ based on different store implementations.
-The function `extractLiveQueryRootIdentifier` is also no longer public.
+The function `extractLiveQueryRootIdentifier` was renamed to `extractLiveQueryRootFieldCoordinates` and is also no longer public.

 The `InMemoryLiveQueryStore` can now also process query operations that use `Fragments` and `InlineFragments` on the `RootQueryType`.